Decentralized policy learning with partial observation and mechanical constraints for multiperson modeling: Decentralized and partially observed macro goals

-Among several labeling functions, we adopted the stationary labeling function computing the macro-goal based on stationary positions because it reflects the important information about the structure of the data and the better performance was confirmed \cite{Zhan19}.
+Our decentralized and partially observed macro goals (1) use partial observation $o_{t-1,k}$ to obtain the macro goal model and (2) independently learn the decentralized macro goal $g'_{t,k}$ (not shared between agents).
+Among several labeling functions, we adopted the stationary labeling function to compute the macro goal on the basis of stationary positions because it reflects important information about the structure of the data, and its better performance was confirmed \citep{Zhan19}.